Survey in Characterizing Semantic Change: Methods for Semantic Change Characterization

 \subsubsection{Relation}

-The work of \citet{Tang2013SemanticCC} transforms the problem of relation identification into change pattern detection in time series data.
-They analyse the semantic change at the word level and the individual-sense level inside a corpora based on rules in order to infer if a word is used as metonymy or metaphor.
-A different approach computes the entropy of target words (i.e., the unpredictability of the use of these words) to identify if a word is being used in a non-regular context \citet{Schlechtweg2017GermanIF}.
-The higher the entropy of a word is, the more likely this word is used in a newly created metaphoric sense.
-They are using a corpus of German document to validate their approach.
+The work of \citet{Tang2013SemanticCC} transforms the problem of relation identification into detecting change patterns in time series data.
+They analyze semantic change at the word and individual-sense levels, using rules to infer whether a word is used metonymically or metaphorically.
+A different approach computes the entropy of target words to identify if a word was used in a non-standard context \citep{Schlechtweg2017GermanIF}.
+The authors split the usage of words from the Deutsches Textarchiv (DTA) in two time periods (varying by word) and measure the increase in entropy as a proxy for metaphorization.
+According to the authors, a word's higher entropy makes it more likely to be used in a newly created metaphorical sense.
+However, the authors do not differentiate this from the emergence of a new, unrelated sense.
+They use a corpus of German documents to validate their approach.